 The Canadian Expeditionary Force (CEF) and all aspects of its involvement in the Great War is the focus of this discussion forum - the group formed in October 2004 around the "Canadian Pals" from the Great War Forum.
-Membership is about 900 plus members and some 112,000 postings.
-The site is linked to several member websites and includes Great War Project databases, The Matrix and a comprehensive list of Recommended Great War Websites.
-This list of recommended Great War Websites was created and is maintained by a member of the CEF Study Group as a research tool.
+Membership is 900 plus members and some 114,000 postings.
 Emphasis is on the research and study of the Canadian Corps.
 Note the URL address has change in 2012.
 New members are always welcome.
-[CEF Study Group - May 2022]
+[CEF Study Group - March 2025]